Eshku/Indirect/README.md

 - Drop cold-data completely, only typed arrays for components.
 AoS support was a mistake.
 - High-level API and support for more data types - interned strings (but not bytes, another mistake), asset access by pointer, audio and whatnot.
-- compiler \ transpiler to inline slow high-level API calls to win performance back (views are approximatly ~25x slower inside of per-entity loops, according to some limited benchmarks)
+- Compiler \ transpiler to inline slow high-level API calls to win performance back (views are approximatly ~25x slower inside of per-entity loops, according to some limited benchmarks)
 - Parrallelism.
 - Custom HMR, or in simple terms - hot reload.
 - Serialization \ Deserialization.